-52 Kusisto, L. Investors Are Buying More of the U.S. Housing Market Than Ever Before.
+&lt;sup>52 Kusisto, L. Investors Are Buying More of the U.S. Housing Market Than Ever Before.
 Wall Street Journal.
 June 20, 2019

-53 Buitrago, J. Nashville housing market: What to know about home sales, prices (tennessean.com).
+&lt;sup>53 Buitrago, J. Nashville housing market: What to know about home sales, prices (tennessean.com).
 The Tennessean.
 May 27, 2022.

-54 Bedo, N. October 2020 Rent Report: Rents Continue to Cool as Larger Units Inch Toward Pre-COVID Levels - Realtor.com Economic Research.
+&lt;sup>54 Bedo, N. October 2020 Rent Report: Rents Continue to Cool as Larger Units Inch Toward Pre-COVID Levels - Realtor.com Economic Research.
 Realtor.com.
 November 13, 2020.

-[©] Community Associations Institute | www.caionline.org | (888) 224-4321 areas for increased rents), and the Nashville, TN metro area seeing an overall 22.2% increase from 202055.
-It should be noted that Realtor.com forecasts continued increases in 2022 to the tune of 5.5% for the Nashville, TN metro area, and 7.4% for the Memphis, TN metro area56.
+Nashville metro area seeing an overall 22.2% increase from $2020^{55}$ .
+It should be noted that realtor.com forecast continued increases in 2022 to the tune of 5.5% for the Nashville metro area, and 7.4% for the Memphis metro area.

-It should also be noted that during the height of the COVID-19 Pandemic, Princeton University's Eviction Lab rated Tennessee as one of the worst states for renters, with a COVID-19 Housing Policy Score of 0.53 out of a possible 5.057.
-Further exacerbating issues for those with housing insecurity and lost income due to the Pandemic, Tennessee did not enact protections for renters such as those dealing with late fees and COVID-induced economic hardship58.
+It should also be noted that during the height of the COVID-19 pandemic, Princeton University's Eviction Lab rated Tennessee as one of the worst states for renters, with a COVID-19 housing policy score of 0.53 out of a possible 5.0.
+Further exacerbating issues for those with housing insecurity and lost income due to the pandemic, Tennessee did not enact protections for renters such as those dealing with late fees and COVID-induced economic hardship.

-55 Xu, J. et al October 2021 Rental Data: Steep Rent Growth Makes Conditions Tough For Both Landlords And Renters - Realtor.com Economic Research.
+&lt;sup>55 Xu, J. et al October 2021 Rental Data: Steep Rent Growth Makes Conditions Tough For Both Landlords And Renters - Realtor.com Economic Research.
 Realtor.com.
 November 30, 2021.

-56 Hale, D. et al 2022 Housing Market Predictions and Forecast.
+&lt;sup>56 Hale, D. et al 2022 Housing Market Predictions and Forecast.
 Realtor.com.
 December 1, 2021.

-57 COVID-19 Housing Policy Scorecard for Tennessee.
-From: Eviction Lab.
+&lt;sup>57 COVID-19 Housing Policy Scorecard for Tennessee, From: Eviction Lab.
 June 30, 2021.

-Community Associations Institute (CAI)
+Community Associations Institute

 CAI is an international membership organization dedicated to building better communities.
-With nearly 40,000 members, CAI has 64 chapters worldwide, including Canada, the Middle East and South Africa, and relationships with housing leaders in a number of other countries, including Australia and the United Kingdom.
-CAI provides information, education and resources to the homeowner volunteers who govern communities and the professionals who support them.
-CAI members include association board members and other homeowner leaders, community managers, association management firms and other professionals who provide products and services to associations.
-CAI serves community associations and homeowners by:
+With nearly 50,000 members, CAI has 64 chapters worldwide including Canada, the Middle East and South Africa, and relationships with housing leaders in several other countries including Australia and the United Kingdom.
+CAI provides information, education, and resources to the homeowner volunteers who govern communities and the professionals who support them.
+CAI members include board members, homeowner leaders, community managers, community association management firms, and other professionals who provide products and services to associations.
+We serve community associations and homeowners by:

-- Advancing excellence through seminars, workshops, conferences and education programs, most of which lead to professional designations for community managers and other industry professionals. - Publishing the largest collection of resources available on community association management and governance, including website content, books, guides, Common Ground magazine and specialized newsletters. - Advocating on behalf of common-interest communities and industry professionals before legislatures, regulatory bodies and the courts. - Conducting research and serving as an international clearinghouse for information, innovations and best practices in community association development, governance and management.
+- Advancing excellence through seminars, workshops, conferences, and education programs, most of which lead to professional designations for community managers and other industry professionals. - Publishing the largest collection of resources available on community association management and governance, including website content, books, guides, Common Ground magazine and Community Manager newsletter. - Advocating on behalf of common interest communities and industry professionals before legislatures, regulatory bodies, and the courts. - Conducting research and serving as an international clearinghouse for information, innovations, and best practices in community association development, governance, and management.

-We believe homeowner and condominium associations should strive to exceed the expectations of their residents.
-We work toward this goal by identifying and meeting the evolving needs of the professionals and volunteers who serve associations, by being a trusted forum for the collaborative exchange of knowledge and information, and by helping our members learn, achieve and excel.
-Our mission is to inspire professionalism, effective leadership and responsible citizenship-ideals reflected in associations that are preferred places to call home.
+CAI believes community associations should strive to exceed the expectations of their residents.
+We achieve this goal by identifying and meeting the evolving needs of the professionals and volunteers who serve associations, being a trusted forum for the collaborative exchange of information, and helping our members learn, achieve, and excel.
+Our mission is to inspire professionalism, effective leadership, and responsible citizenship-ideals reflected in community associations that make them preferred places to call home.